Frequently Asked Questions

 Disputes related to labor law and social security law are resolved by labor courts.
 However, if there is no separate labor court in the place where the action would be initiated, Civil Courts of First Instance resolve the disputes with the capacity of Labor Courts.

 It is possible to appeal against the decisions given by the labor courts.
-Decisions rendered by the labor courts can be subject to examination before Regional Appellate Courts within 8 days as from the pronouncement of the judgment by the labor court.
+Decisions rendered by the labor courts can be subject to examination before Regional Appellate Courts within two weeks as of the notification of the court’s decision.

-Decisions given by Regional Appellate Courts related to non-monetary disputes and decisions rendered for the disputes amounting more than TRY 41.530 can be subject to examination before the Supreme Court within 8 days as from the notification date of the regional appellate court’s decision.
+Decisions given by Regional Appellate Courts related to non-monetary disputes and decisions rendered for the disputes amounting more than TRY 47.530 can be subject to examination before the Supreme Court within two weeks as from the notification date of the regional appellate court’s decision.
+However, decisions regarding the re-instatement cases cannot be appealed; after the decision of the first instance labor courts, the parties can only apply to regional court of appeal.

 8. Is it mandatory to apply for mediation before initiating an action in disputes arising from labor law?

-However, this prerequisite does not apply to the actions for pecuniary or non-pecuniary damages arising from work accidents or occupational diseases and recourse actions related to these.
+However, mandatory mediation does not apply to the actions for pecuniary or non-pecuniary damages arising from work accidents or occupational diseases and recourse actions related to these.

 9. Is it possible to resolve disputes arising from labor law through arbitration?